isomerpages/csc-knowledge/_ethos-issue-27/Strategising AI at the National Level.md

 </li></ul>

 <p>Nevertheless, AI use has yet to become mainstream in many governments.
 A good  first step would be to equip civil servants with the right tools and environment for responsible experimentation, to help build institutional knowledge and practical understanding to better inform AI governance.
 Consider the example of ChatGPT: in its early days, countries like Italy banned it outright; schools in several countries prohibited its use.
 But the city of Boston chose to embrace it instead.
 They issued guidelines encouraging staff to experiment with generative AI to understand its potential, emphasising privacy, security, and public purpose.
-By shifting the focus from just governing the technology to using the technology for governance, Boston eventually reduced the initial alarmism and highlighted AI’s potential for social good. <a href="#notestop"><sup>18</sup></a></p>
+By shifting the focus from just governing the technology to using the technology for governance, Boston eventually reduced the initial alarmism and highlighted AI’s potential for social good. <sup><a href="#notestop">18</a></sup></p>

 <h3>AI's Socio-Political Dimension</h3>